kaffein/ng-darrrt-codelab/docs/step-3.md

 ### Run the app in Dartium

-Once the app is running, click the button.
+&rarr; Once the app is running, click the button.

 "Anne Bonney" appears in the text field and badge, and the button becomes disabled.

-Erase all text from the input field.
+&rarr; Erase all text from the input field.

 The button becomes enabled again.

 ### Problems?